 If you cannot view the WebP image, don’t worry.
 It’ll be explained in a section below.

-A lot of the images are served in 350×350 px size, and rescalled to 192×194 (on a FullHD display).
-Scaling the images properly beforehand allows to reduce their weight by around 65%.
+A lot of the images are served in 350×350 px size and rescaled to 192×194 (on a FullHD display).
+Scaling the images properly beforehand allows reducing their weight by around 65%.

 Improving Picture Quality by Scaling Images on the Server Side

 You can actually improve the perceived quality of the image by scaling images on the server side!